 Ford's European design boss, Murat Gueler, told Autocar that his priority for the Fiesta was to give a "more grown-up feeling".
 "The current car – if you're very critical – is a bit rounded at the front.
 The line work around the headlights is a bit swoopy, a bit 'baby-eye', and some of the sculpturing is relatively simple," he said.
 "We felt, in that respect, the Fiesta could use an upgrade to refresh the front end."
 At the rear, meanwhile, the light clusters – optionally LED-equipped – have gained contrasting black surrounds.

 Each version of the Fiesta continues to bring bespoke styling cues that nod to their positioning.
-The entry-level Trend and mid-rung Titanium cars, for example, feature chrome grille and window surrounds, while the hot ST gets a deep-set grille with a black honeycomb design, along with colour-coded side vents and a widened lower grille, and the Fiesta Active continues to chase compact crossover sales with its rugged design cues and raised ride height.
+The entry-level Trend and mid-rung Titanium cars, for example, feature chrome grille and window surrounds, while Autocar writers' cars of 2020: the hot Ford FIesta ST gets a deep-set grille with a black honeycomb design, along with colour-coded side vents and a widened lower grille, and the Ford Fiesta Active continues to chase compact crossover sales with its rugged design cues and raised ride height.

 "We have tried to separate the characters of the cars even further," Gueler told Autocar, emphasising that the Active has been pushed "as much as possible into the crossover segment" and the ST is "as sporty as can be".